Get Involved at Cal Poly

 1. Become a returnee contact

-Cal Poly Study Abroad Peer Advisors are often study abroad alumni and, although they are trained to advise on all of our study abroad programs, they bring their own experiences to bear in talking with students about going abroad.
+Cal Poly Study Abroad Peer Advisors are often study abroad alumni and, although they are trained to advise on all of our study abroad programs, they bring their own experiences to bear in talking with students about going abroad.- Learn more about the position and apply on our Study Abroad Peer Advising webpage.

 3. Volunteer at an event